PhilipFaure/mammals_of_oman/README.md

 # mammals_of_oman

-A guide to the mammals of Oman
+A mobile app built for the fieldguide to the mammals of Oman.
+But was never launched..